jackson-mumper/jackson-mumper.github.io/chicago/chicago.md

 **Introduction**

 In their 2020 paper, Kang et al conduct a vulnerability model of hospital capacity and accessibility in relation to the COVID-19 pandemic in Illinois.
-By using largely open source methods and data, they use Cyber GIS to calculate hospital catchment areas based on driving time to hospitals, then by calculating a bed-to-population ratio for each hospital location.
-The final products are two hospital accessibility maps, one of Illinois and one of Chicago, aggregated based on a hexagonal raster.
+By using largely open source methods and data, they use CyberGIS to calculate hospital catchment areas based on driving time, followed by a bed-to-population ratio for each hospital location.
+The final products ad re two hospital accessibility maps, one of Illinois and one of Chicago, aggregated based on a hexagonal raster.

 The recent publication of the source code from this study in a Jupyter notebook, as well as their use of widely available datasets like OpenStreetMap, allows for both public reproduction of their methods, and alteration of their methods when changes can/should be made.
 This replication has two main goals: